Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/08-page.md

 <div class="divider-heading"></div>

 You can use the `size` attribute to set the display (in character widths) for the text input box.
-For example, the "birth year" input is set to only allow 4 characters, so why not limit the size of the box to 4 characters as a visual indicator?
+For example, the "birth year" input allow only four characters.
+If the size attribute is set to 4 as well, the textbox visually changes to allow only 4 characters.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Birth Year: